zentrocdot/ComfyUI_Circle_Detection/README.md

 ## Goal of the Circle Detection Node

-To explain the goal is best done using an example.
-Take the office under the sea.
+<p align="justify">To explain the goal is best done using an example.
+Take the
+office under the sea.
 If I want to move this office in outer space, I have to exchange the content seen in the portholes.
-By use of the node this can easily done.
+By use of the node this can easily done.</p>

 ![ComfyUI_00429_ (Kopie)](https://github.com/user-attachments/assets/cd32605f-402c-4d87-b20b-ab9881b0a4c3)